Overview

 General requirements

-- EPQ with A-levels: ABB-BBB + EPQ grade B. A-level subjects to include two relevant science subjects.
+- EPQ with A-levels: BBB + EPQ grade B. A-level subjects to include two relevant science subjects from Biology, Chemistry, Maths, Physics or Psychology.
+General Studies not accepted.

-- Access to HE Diploma: Pass Science diploma with 45 credits at level three, 30 of which must be at distinction
+- Access to HE Diploma: Pass Science diploma with 45 credits at level three, 30 of which must be at distinction.

 - International Baccalaureate: Pass Diploma with 30 points to include grade 6 and 5 in at least two relevant HL science subjects from Biology, Chemistry, Maths, Physics or Psychology.
-Minimum of 3 in HL Maths or 4 in SL Maths, or 5 in Maths Studies required if grade C/4 not held at GCSE.
-Minimum of 4 in English Language required if grade C/4 not held at GCSE

 Make sure you meet all requirements

-Visit programme websiteTuition Fee
+Visit programme websiteTuition Fees

 -

-Living costs for Leicester
+Living costs

 The living costs include the total expenses per month, covering accommodation, public transportation, utilities (electricity, internet), books and groceries.